schiehll/micro-i18n/README.md

 import i18n from 'micro-i18n'
 ```

-If you are using it directly in the browser, you can access it with th i18n global.
+If you are using it directly in the browser, you can access it with the i18n global.

 ## Api